deic-dk/kubernetes_backend/README.md

 - namespace: the namespace where pods and other resources should be created.
 Needs to match the namespace where the backend's serviceAccount has permissions and where necessary secrets exist.
 - podCacheDir: directory in the backend's local filesystem where podcaches should be stored.
 The directory needs to exist.
 - whitelistManifestRegex: a regex that the yaml_url in a create_pod request must match in order to be used.
 Because users could manually create a request with an arbitrary yaml_url, this should be used to restrict to manifests controlled by the operators.
 - tokenByteLimit: maximum number of bytes that will be copied for tokens.
-It is possible for a user to modify the files from which tokens are copied, and this prevents a simple type DoS attack by filling up a file with lots of data.
+It is possible for a user to modify the files from which tokens are copied, and setting this limit prevents a simple type DoS attack by filling up a file with lots of data.
 - nfsStorageRoot: the path prefix before the user_id that should be used in creating nfs persistent volumes.
 - testingHost: IP address where nfs storage is available for testing.
 Normally, the server gets the silo IP address from the http request, but when testing, the request comes from localhost.
 - localRegistryURL: string to replace "LOCALREGISTRY" in pod.spec.containers[].image of the pod manifest
 - localRegistrySecret: name of the secret in the namespace that contains auth credentials to pull from the local docker registry if needed
 - ingressDomain: domain suffix for pods.
 For example, if "pods.sciencedata.dk", then ingresses will be created for "podName.pods.sciencedata.dk", and a wildcard tls cert needs to be available for "*.pods.sciencedata.dk"
 - ingressWildCardSecret: name of the kubernetes secret in the sciencedata namespace that contains the wildcard tls cert.
+- hostnameList: list of e.g. {hostname: silo7.sciencedata.dk, address: 10.0.0.20}, so that podCreator can set `HOME_SERVER_HOSTNAME` and `HOME_SERVER_IP` environment variables in the pod based only on the source IP address of the request.